Return to Index

 - Have your kids eat their meals and snacks at the table.
 Kids (and adults) who eat while watching TV or doing other activities are more likely to overeat because they are not paying attention to how much they are eating.

 - Encourage physical activity.
 This may be one of the most important things you can do for your kids.
 Regular exercise is vital to weight control, as well as to health.
-While team sports or community activity programs are great, it is also a good idea for parents to exercise with their kids and make it a family affair, such as walks after school or weekend hikes.
+While team sports or community activity programs are great, it is also a good idea for parents to exercise with their kids and make it a family activity, such as walks after school or weekend hikes.

 - Encourage your child to get plenty of sleep.
 Not getting enough sleep may increase your child's risk of obesity.
 Depending on your child's age, he may need 9-11 hours of sleep each night.